filscentia/roman-arabic-numbers/README.md

  - The `code` folder  contains implementations in general purpose languages, eg JavaScript, C, Java
  - The `_test` foler has all the test data, including the answers!

 Within `code` there is a directory for each language.
-Within this there are the program code itself, and also two shell scripts. `run.sh` and `buid.sh`/
+Within this there are the program code itself, and also two shell scripts. `run.sh` and `buid.sh`

 These two scripts are common to all languages, to make it easier to run everything.
 Each language can use whatever make/run system is applicable.
+Note that it might be worth running the programs within a language specific docker image.

 ## Roman Number syntax